tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 npm init -y
 ```

-This will create your **package.json** file with default metadata about your project, which are in an object literal, which should look something like this:
+This will create your **package.json** file with the default metadata about your project, which is stored in an object literal, and will look something like this:

 ```js
 {